UrbanApps/Armchair/README.md

 ##### Ready For Primetime

 Armchair is clean code, well documented and well organized.
 It is easy to understand the logic flow and the purpose of each function.
 It doesn't mix logic up randomly between Class functions and Instance functions.
-It's API is clean and predictable.
+Its API is clean and predictable.

 ---